 Year 1: Wednesday, 10.00-17.00

 Transform your creative practice by engaging with print media on our Masters course at Cambridge School of Art.
 Work on your own projects using the latest techniques in our industry-standard facilities, and get invaluable experience of exhibiting, curating and collaborating.

 Discover the vital contribution that printmaking has made to the language of contemporary art practice, and how recent technological advances have broadened its definition.

-Throughout the course you’ll have support from experienced print and fine art practitioners, and benefit from working in a supportive and critically informed art school.
+Throughout the course you will have support from experienced print and fine art practitioners, and benefit from working in a supportive and critically informed art school.
 Our connection with the MA Printmaking course at Camberwell College of Art creates opportunities for exchange crits and gives you the chance to build networks with fellow artists.
-And you'll get a window onto the professional art world through our visiting lecturers, field trips and links to galleries.
+You will also get a window onto the professional art world through our visiting lecturers, field trips and links to galleries.

-Our series of workshops, tutorials, seminars, critiques, presentations and lectures, will allow you to develop research skills that you’ll use on this course and in your future career.
-In addition, you’ll gain experience of other areas of professional practice including curating and critical writing.
+Our series of workshops, tutorials, seminars, critiques, presentations and lectures, will allow you to develop research skills that you will use on this course and in your future career.
+In addition, you will gain experience in other areas of professional practice including curating and critical writing.

 Our links with local printmaking and art organisations, such as Cambridge Original Printmakers, the Curwen Print Study Centre, Aid & Abet, Changing Spaces, Wysing Arts Centre and Cambridge Artworks, will give you the chance to take part in portfolio reviews, live projects and professional exhibitions.

 You might also be interested in our MA Fine Art.